yonatanmk/filcklist/README.md

   * Add "Bye!
 Your account has been successfully cancelled.
 We hope to see you again soon." message when you sign out
 * Devise Forms CSS: sign up, sign in, edit account
 * Factory Girl in controller tests
 * remove unnecessary FactoryGirl and test
+# ADD NAVBAR TO EDIT ACCOUNT PAGE